Puppet Forge Specific Policies

 Module authors can mark every release of a given module as "deleted," which causes the entire module to no longer be displayed on the Forge website or returned by the API service unless a user performs a search query that explicitly includes deleted content or requests the deleted module by name.
 A deleted module is still downloadable with Code Manager, r10k, the Forge website, or the

 puppet modulecommand if a user requests a specific version of the module.

-See Publishing modules on the Puppet Forge for more information on how to mark a release of a module as "deleted".
+See the Forge API for more information on how to mark a release of a module as "deleted".

 Content Deletion Policy Details